ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 ### Other methods

-- Removed the *ApiBlockLvlSdt/SetBackgroundColor- method from Text document API.
+- Removed the *ApiBlockLvlSdt/SetBackgroundColor* method from Text document API.
 - Added the ApiDocument/AddDrawingToPage method to Text document API.
-- Added the *bWithotPaddings- parameter to the ApiWorksheet/SetColumnWidth method of Spreadsheet API.
+- Added the *bWithotPaddings* parameter to the ApiWorksheet/SetColumnWidth method of Spreadsheet API.

 ## Version 7.5